Saint Lawrence: Life

-St. Lawrence is thought to have been born on 31 December AD 225, in Valencia (or less probably, in Huesca), the town from which his parents came in the later region of Aragon that was then part of the Roman province of Hispania Tarraconensis.
+Lawrence is thought to have been born on 31 December AD 225, in Huesca (or, less probably, in Valencia), the town from which his parents came in the later region of Aragon, which was then part of the Roman province of Hispania Tarraconensis.
 The martyrs Orentius (Modern Spanish: San Orencio) and Patientia (Modern Spanish: Santa Paciencia) are traditionally held to have been his parents.